joaumalekis/AwsStorageApi/README.md

 # AwsStorageApi

-This project is to save, read and delete files on AWS S3.
+This project is for saving, reading and deleting files in AWS S3 with .NET 7.

 ## Documentation